 This year’s predictions came from Whole Foods Market’s experts and industry leaders who source items and lead trends across the retailer’s cheese, grocery, meat, seafood, prepared foods, produce and personal care departments, and spot trends for the retailer’s more than 465 stores.
 For interviews with Whole Foods Market’s experts, or to learn more about their 2017 predictions, contact McKinzey.Crossland@wholefoods.com or Liz.Burkhart@wholefoods.com.

-Global Vice President of Culinary and Hospitality
+Associate Coordinator, Culinary and Hospitality

 As a classically trained chef with a political science degree, Molly puts her food fascination to work on the global Culinary & Hospitality team at Whole Foods Market.